nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ###8 Redo the Most Recent Undone Commands

-If after undoing and after more thought, you find that the command that you had just undone was actually done correctly, you can simply use the following redo command.
+If after using the undo command, you realise that the command you just undid is correct.
+Simply, type the following command to redo it.

 > Format: Redo &lt;number of operations&gt;